TuringLang/Turing.jl/doc/source/getstarted.rst

 Modelling API
 ~~~~~~~~~~~~~

 A probabilistic program is Julia code wrapped in a ``@model`` macro.
 It can use arbitrary Julia code, but to ensure correctness of inference it should not have external effects or modify global state.
-Stack-allocated
-variables are safe, but mutable heap-allocated objects may lead to subtle bugs when using task copying.
+Stack-allocated variables are safe, but mutable heap-allocated objects may lead to subtle bugs when using task copying.
 To help avoid those we provide a Turing-safe datatype ``TArray`` that can be used to create mutable arrays in Turing programs.

-For probabilistic effects, Turing programs should use the following macros:
+For probabilistic effects, Turing programs should use the ``~`` notation:

-``@assume x ~ distr`` where ``x`` is a symbol and ``distr`` is a distribution.
-Inside the probabilistic program this puts a random variable named ``x``, distributed according to ``distr``, in the current
-scope. ``distr`` can be a value of any type that implements ``rand(distr)``, which samples a value from the distribution ``distr``.

-``@observe y ~ distr`` This is used for conditioning in a style similar to Anglican.
-Here ``y`` should be a value that is observed to have been drawn from the distribution ``distr``.
-The likelihood is computed using
-``pdf(distr,y)`` and should always be positive to ensure correctness of inference algorithms.
+``x ~ distr`` where ``x`` is a symbol and ``distr`` is a distribution.
+If ``x`` is undefined, inside the probabilistic program, this puts a random variable named ``x``, distributed according to ``distr``, in the current scope. ``distr`` can be a value of any type that implements ``rand(distr)``, which samples a value from the distribution ``distr``.
+If ``x`` is defined, this is used for conditioning in a style similar to Anglican (another PPL).
+Here ``x`` should be a value that is observed to have been drawn from the distribution ``distr``.
+The likelihood is computed using ``pdf(distr,y)`` and should always be positive to ensure correctness of inference algorithms.
 The observe statements should be arranged so that every possible run traverses all of them in exactly the same order.
-This
-is equivalent to demanding that they are not placed inside stochastic control flow.
+This is equivalent to demanding that they are not placed inside stochastic control flow.

-``@predict x`` Registers the current value of ``x`` to be inspected in the results of inference.

 Inference API
 ~~~~~~~~~~~~~